Channelstream/channelstream/README.md

 ** USAGE **

-Refer to demo/demo.py for example usage.
+Refer to `demo/demo.py` and API explorer for example usage.

 ** Security model **